sharontherese/latin-mass-funeral/content/Resources/local-customs.md

 I have arranged the customs thematically, and will add examples of each custom as I find them in newspapers, literature, and stories.

 If you are interested in researching more about local customs, try historical archives and online newspaper collections.

+If you know of a Catholic wedding custom, [let me know] (https://www.latinmasswedding.com/#contact)!

 # Crowns/wreaths